 I gave it a quick tug, but to be honest, it was the only form of life left in the flowerbed, and I felt it deserved to stay (I was also tired and it was getting dark).
 The “weed” lived to see another day.

 Every time I passed that flowerbed, I noticed that it grew a little taller.
 At one point, it looked like a bulb was growing.
 “Mom, I think that actually might be growing something!”
 My mom said “No, that’s a weed…I’m pretty sure that’s a weed.”

 Neither one of us pulled it again or cut it down.
 It continued to grow.
-Somewhere between August and December…that “weed” turned into this:
+Somewhere between August and December…that “weed” turned into a beautiful flowering tree!